intento/intento-api/README.md

 ### :lock: Failover mode
 Both for smart routing mode and basic mode, a failover is supported.
 By default, the failover is off, thus when the selected provider fails, an error is returned.
 To enable the failover mode, set the `service.failover` to `true`.
 By default, failover is governed by the default bidding strategy (`best`).
 To control this behavior, another bidding strategy may be specified via `service.bidding` parameter.
 Alternatively, you may specify a list of providers to consider for the failover (`service.failover_list`).
 This option overrides the bidding strategy for the failover procedure.

-In the following example we set the provider, but specify the bidding strategy to control the failover:
+In the following example we set the provider, but specify the list of alternatives to control the failover:

 ```sh
 curl -XPOST -H 'apikey: YOUR_API_KEY' 'https://api.inten.to/ai/text/translate' -d '{